jevankovich/beagle_lang/README.md

 targets.

-In order to bootstrap the compiler, an interpreter will be created to allow a compiler to be written in Beagle Lang.
+In order to bootstrap the compiler, an interpreter will be created to allow a compiler to be written in Yttrium.

-See `README.md` in the `compiler` and `interpreter` directories for more information.
+`README.md` in the `compiler` and `interpreter` directories for more information.

 The VM